WhiteRabbitSystems/terraform-provider-stripe/docs/resources/account.md

 - `documents_company_registration_verification_files` (List of String)
 - `documents_company_tax_id_verification_files` (List of String)
 - `documents_proof_of_registration_files` (List of String)
 - `email` (String) The email address of the account holder.
 This is only to make the account easier to identify to you.
-Stripe only emails Custom accounts with your consent.
+If [controller.requirement_collection](/api/accounts/object#account_object-controller-requirement_collection) is `application`, which includes Custom accounts, Stripe doesn't email the account without your consent.
-- `external_account` (String) A card or bank account to attach to the account for receiving [payouts](https://stripe.com/docs/connect/bank-debit-card-payouts) (you won’t be able to use it for top-ups).
-You can provide either a token, like the ones returned by [Stripe.js](https://stripe.com/docs/js), or a dictionary, as documented in the `external_account` parameter for [bank account](https://stripe.com/docs/api#account_create_bank_account) creation. <br><br>By default, providing an external account sets it as the new default external account for its currency, and deletes the old default if one exists.
-To add additional external accounts without replacing the existing default for the currency, use the [bank account](https://stripe.com/docs/api#account_create_bank_account) or [card creation](https://stripe.com/docs/api#account_create_card) APIs.
+- `external_account` (String) A card or bank account to attach to the account for receiving [payouts](/connect/bank-debit-card-payouts) (you won’t be able to use it for top-ups).
+You can provide either a token, like the ones returned by [Stripe.js](/js), or a dictionary, as documented in the `external_account` parameter for [bank account](/api#account_create_bank_account) creation. <br><br>By default, providing an external account sets it as the new default external account for its currency, and deletes the old default if one exists.
+To add additional external accounts without replacing the existing default for the currency, use the [bank account](/api#account_create_bank_account) or [card creation](/api#account_create_card) APIs.
+After you create an [Account Link](/api/account_links) or [Account Session](/api/account_sessions), this property can only be updated for accounts where [controller.requirement_collection](/api/accounts/object#account_object-controller-requirement_collection) is `application`, which includes Custom accounts.
 - `individual_address_city` (String) City, district, suburb, town, or village.
 - `individual_address_country` (String) Two-letter country code ([ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)).
 - `individual_address_kana_city` (String) City/Ward.